Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation: Summary and discussion

-In summary, we have explored the phenomenology of the zero-energy QMBS under the interplay between the chiral symmetry and the pseudo HSF.
-We propose an effective model with chiral symmetry and pseudo HSF by utilizing the resonance between a driving field and a titled chain of interacting splinless fermions in the large tilting limit.
-We prove that there exist exponentially many zero-energy eigenstates when the particle number is even at half-filling, which provides an example that does not need the intertwining of chiral and spatial inversion symmetries to support an exponential large zero-energy subspace.
-We find that the zero-energy subspace supports a highly localized scar state due to the interplay between the chiral symmetry and the pseudo HSF.
-The zero-energy QMBS is signalized by an unusual dynamic behaviour from a simple initial product state: the fidelity oscillates around a fixed finite value without decaying instead of showing the usual collapse and revival in other scarred models.
-The dynamical signature of the zero-energy QMBS can also be testified in the original periodically driven model with large but finite tilting strength.
-In future work, it would be interesting to explore the fate of the zero-energy QMBS under chiral symmetry breaking and conserving perturbations.
+In summary, we have explored the scar phenomenology under the interplay between the chiral symmetry and the pseudo HSF.
+We propose an effective model featuring the chiral symmetry and pseudo HSF by leveraging the resonance between a driving field and a titled chain of interacting splinless fermions in the large tilting limit.
+We find a remarkable even-odd effect of the particle number on the number of zero-energy states at half-filling.
+Specifically, there exist exponentially many zero-energy states when the particle number $N$ is even, whereas no zero-energy states exist when $N$ is odd.
+We find that due to the interplay between the chiral symmetry and the pseudo HSF, the zero-energy subspace supports a highly localized zero-energy QMBS.
+The localized zero-energy QMBS leads to an unusual scarred dynamic behaviour from a simple initial product state: the fidelity oscillates around a fixed finite value without decaying, in contrast to the typical decaying collapse and revival observed when $N$ is odd and in other scarred models.
+The unusual scarred dynamics can also be signaled in the original driven model with large but finite tilting strength by measuring local observables.